HenSch90/SiD/Modul_E2_Studienanfang.md

 is:

-it1: (schwstud1): Wissenschaftlichkeit (z.B. akademische Sprach-, Denk- und Arbeitsweise)
+it1: (schwstud1): Wissenschaftlichkeit (z.B. akademische Sprache, Denk- und Arbeitsweise)

 it2: (schwstud2): sich an Diskussionen beteiligen